holoviz-dev/blog/posts/param_release_2.4/index.md

 If you are updating an existing Param-based codebase to take advantage of the new typing, here is what we recommend:

-Use specific Parameter subclasses (`Integer`, `String`, `ClassSelector`, etc.) instead of the base `Parameter` class wherever possible.
+- Use specific Parameter subclasses (`Integer`, `String`, `ClassSelector`, etc.) instead of the base `Parameter` class wherever possible.
 The more specific the subclass, the better the inferred type.

-Set `allow_None` explicitly on parameters where nullability matters.
+- Set `allow_None` explicitly on parameters where nullability matters.
 This improves both runtime safety and the precision of the inferred type.

-For `List` parameters, provide `item_type` whenever the list is homogeneous.
+- For `List` parameters, provide `item_type` whenever the list is homogeneous.
 This is good practice regardless of typing, since it adds a free runtime validation.

-For `ClassSelector` parameters, always provide `class_`.
-This is already common practice for correctness; it now also benefits type inference.

-For `Selector` parameters with a known fixed set of values, add an explicit `Literal` annotation with `type: ignore[assignment]` for now.
+- For `Selector` parameters with a known fixed set of values, add an explicit `Literal` annotation with `type: ignore[assignment]` for now.
 This is a temporary workaround until Param 3.0.

 Run pyright alongside your tests.
 It is the checker most likely to benefit your users if you are building a library on top of Param, and catching type errors at development time is meaningfully cheaper than catching them at runtime.